What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 The waterfront parks along Biscayne Bay offer a tranquil retreat from the bustling downtown, with shady trees and open green spaces perfect for relaxing under the Florida sun.

-11. Enjoy Miami Music Festivals
+11. Enjoy Vibrant Music Festivals

 There are a variety of unique and popular music festivals going on in Miami every year.